-Jonathan Allis is currently the Company's only independent Non-Executive Director.
-The Company acknowledges that the guidance in the QCA Code is for a company to have at least two independent Non-Executive Directors.
-As such, the Directors shall keep the position under regular review and to the extent additional independence is felt to be required on the Board, it shall be sought.
+Frank Schulkes and Daniel Brague are the Company's two independent Non-Executive Directors.
+The guidance in the QCA Code is for a company to have at least two independent Non-Executive Directors.

 The Board will seek to take into account any Board imbalances for future nominations.
 The Company is committed to a culture of equal opportunities for all employees regardless of gender.
 The Board aims to be diverse in terms of its range of culture, nationality and international experience.

 Given the current phase of Polarean's life cycle, the Board has determined that it is not practicable to set measurable objectives for achieving gender diversity.
 It is the Board's intention as the size and complexity of the Company grows, to set and aim to achieve gender diversity objectives pursuant to a defined diversity policy.

 All of the Executive Directors work full time for the Company.
 The Chairman is expected to devote the necessary amount of time to comprehensively fulfil the duties of the role, and in any case not less than 52 days per annum, and the Non-Executive Directors are each expected to dedicate not less than 15 days per annum to the Company's affairs.
-The time commitment required by the Group is an overriding principle that each director will devote as much time as is required to carry out the roles and responsibilities that the director has agreed to take on.
+The time commitment required by the Group is an overriding principle that each Director will devote as much time as is required to carry out the roles and responsibilities that the Director has agreed to take on.